 I enjoy giving back to the community.
-In 2011, I turned my focus on my passion for helping kids who were being bullied.
-I started a program called Bully Buster USA®, wrote my first book, and traveled around Orange County, putting on Anti-Bullying workshops that I developed for middle school and high school students.
-The work was extremely rewarding, and marked the beginning of my pursuit to improve my public speaking skills.
+In 2011, I turned my focus to my passion for helping kids who were being bullied.
+I started a program called Bully Buster USA®, and traveled around Orange County, putting on Anti-Bullying workshops that I developed for middle school and high school students.
+The work was extremely rewarding and marked the beginning of my pursuit to improve my public speaking skills.

-My involvement in bullying education, and the development of this app idea, helped to connected me to an app development firm that focused on child safety apps, and I ended up working with them as Chief Operational Officer.
+My involvement in bullying education and the development of this app idea helped to connect me to an app development firm that focused on child safety apps, and I ended up working with them as Chief Operating Officer.